Opportunities for Schools

-Students from across the northwest enter a competition to share their enthusiasm for science and technology and meet scientists working here at Lancaster.
-Schools who register to attend bring a team of 12 pupils (3 for each of Science, Technology, Engineering and Maths) to compete against other schools in the region, over a range of STEM challenges.
+Year 9 pupils from schools around the northwest enter a competition to share their enthusiasm for STEM subjects, whilst meeting scientists undertaking innovative world-leading research here at Lancaster.
+Schools who register to attend bring a team of 12 pupils (3 for each of Science, Technology, Engineering and Maths) to compete against others in the region, over a range of fun and interactive challenges.

-Places are limited and the day is aimed specifically at students in years 9 and 10 and it is advised to apply early to avoid disappointment.
+Places are limited and the day is aimed specifically at students in Year 9 and it is advised to apply early to avoid disappointment.

 Teacher INSET Days

 Teachers can gain valuable insight into STEM subjects by spending an INSET day at Lancaster University.

 These days take place during the October school INSET day and provide teachers from South Lakes Federation schools (SLF) schools with the opportunity to explore Lancaster University departments and gain hands-on experience of cutting edge research techniques, whilst also allowing time to discuss the school curriculum and how changes can be made.

 SLF School teachers can visit Lancaster University’s Faculty of Science and Technology departments and gain hands-on experience of cutting edge research techniques, whilst also allowing time to discuss the school curriculum and how changes can be made.